 Although, there were not advanced food-quality testing machines in the past, but still people used to hire professionals who can analyze the quality and taste of the food before it is being served.

 This was one of the risky jobs as people have to taste the food, especially the one planned for important personalities like politicians and kings.
 Even if the food tastes awful or is expected to contain poison, it was still mandatory for the experts to taste it.

-There were times in the history when there were no street lights, and so professionals were hired who used to lit the lamp and wander around the city.
+There were times in history when there were no street lights, and so professionals were hired who used to lit the lamp and wander around the city.
 This profession was practiced before electric lamps were introduced, and the professionals used to carry light lamps in their hand standing on a ladder or holding the lamp on a long pole.

-In some countries, the lamplighter was also known as town’s watchman and used to lit candles or other consumable liquids to light up the streets.
-There were very less number of such professionals, but they were few in every country or city from Belarus to London, New Orleans to Poland.
+In some countries, the lamplighter was also known as the town’s watchman and used to lit candles or other consumable liquids to light up the streets.
+There was very less number of such professionals, but they were few in every country or city from Belarus to London, New Orleans to Poland.
 Their demand used to increase when there was a special project going on in the city.

 5. Elevator Operator:

-Before the invention and introduction of massive modern elevators that we see at the grand hotels and almost everywhere, we had manual elevators that were operated by a ‘lift man’ or ‘lift woman’ who are primarily known as elevator operators.
+Before the invention and introduction of massive modern elevators that we see at the grand hotels and almost everywhere, we had manual elevators that were operated by a ‘lift man’ or ‘lift woman’ who is primarily known as elevator operators.
 This profession might sound easy to you, but in reality, it was one of the difficult job role.

 Elevator operators were expected to possess excellent customer service skills to greet and welcome people and a reliable sense of timing to stop the elevator at the right moment to ensure that the client reaches its preferred level without spending too much time or any delay.